DAP Driver Awareness Program

 The Club has a policy of educating four wheel drivers both in the safe responsible use of their vehicles and the responsible use of the environment.
 The Club's DRIVER AWARENESS PROGRAM (DAP) is offered to all financial members of the club and is a requirement for all drivers.

-The DAP system consists of two sessions, a Theory Session and a Practical Session.
+• The DAP system consists of two sessions

 The Practical Session covers demonstrations of the basic activities that are likely to be encountered during a four wheel drive outing, key-start recovery, use of recovery equipment, handling of obstacles, vehicle guidance etc.